Terms of Service

-When you use the Evernote Service to send Work Chat messages to an email address, to a telephone number via SMS, or through a social media account (e.g., Facebook or LinkedIn) that has not been linked to an Evernote account, Evernote sends such messages on your behalf, an we are relying on your representation that you have a direct relationship with the recipient(s) and that you are respecting the legal rights of the recipient(s) not to receive certain kinds of messages (such as harassing messages, unsolicited commercial messages, and unwanted SMS messages).
+When you use the Evernote Service to send Work Chat messages to an email address, to a telephone number via SMS, or through a social media account (e.g., Facebook or LinkedIn) that has not been linked to an Evernote account, Evernote sends such messages on your behalf, and we are relying on your representation to us that you have a direct relationship with the recipient(s) and that you are respecting the legal rights of the recipient(s) not to receive certain kinds of messages (such as harassing messages, unsolicited commercial messages, and unwanted SMS messages).
 Whenever you send any kind of message to a third party via Work Chat, you represent and warrant to Evernote that you are acting within the law and that you have prior consent from the recipient to send them such a message.

 Are There Rules About What I Can Do On The Evernote Service?

 Yes.
 Your use of the Service must be in accordance with these Terms.
 When it comes to your use of the Service, you agree that you are responsible for your own conduct and all conduct under your account.
 This means all Content – such as text, images, software, videos and anything else you can think of, no matter what the form or technical structure (collectively, “Content”) – created, transmitted, stored or displayed in your account, is your sole responsibility as the person who created the Content or introduced it into the Service.
 This applies whether the Content is kept private, shared or transmitted using the Service or any third party application or services integrated with the Evernote Service.
 Our User Guidelines provide more specific details regarding prohibited conduct on the Service.
 If we find that any shared Content in your account violates our Terms of Service (including by violating another person’s intellectual property rights), we reserve the right to unshare or take down such content.

 I’m Guessing Evernote Has Some Rights Relating To The Service?